The Chhipa community & Bagru Printing

-The labor-intensive work calls for a great deal of skillfulness and time on behalf of the artisan.
+The labour-intensive work calls for a great deal of skilfulness and time on behalf of the artisan.

 Artisans first soak the fabric in Fuller’s earth and then dip it into turmeric water to achieve the yellow tone.
 Next, they stamp the dyed fabric with the lovely designs known as blocks.